+Refunds:

-Refunds: If a student ceases attending the College before the seventh week of classes in a semester has passed, tuition, room, and board will be prorated on a per diem basis, and refunds of parent and student payments will be determined accordingly.
-Such refunds are made only if the student leaves before the end of the seventh week.
+If a student ceases attending the College before the fourth week of classes in a semester has passed, tuition, room, and board will be prorated on a per week basis, and refunds of parent and student payments will be determined accordingly.
+Such refunds are made only if the student leaves before the end of the fourth week.
 After that point, no funds will be returned.
+The cost of books will not be refunded.